j-ulrich/jquery-simulate-ext/README.md

 and then the desired plugins (in that order).

 The simulations are executed by calling the `.simulate()` function on a jQuery object.
-The simulation is then executed on all elements in the collection of the jQuery object.
+The simulation is then executed on all elements in the collection of the jQuery object (unless otherwise noted).

 - Synopsis: `.simulate(type, options)`
 - Parameters: